topcoder-platform/tc-project-service/README.md

   *NOTE: This will first clear all the indices and than recreate them.
 So use with caution.*

 * Run

+  **NOTE** If you use `config/m2m.local.js` config, you should set M2M environment variables before running the next command.
   ```bash
   npm run start:dev
   ```